Of ancient Piedmontese noble origins, he was born in Rome on June 25th 1907 from Abiel Bethel, a well-known weapons designer, and by Lucia Bonomi.

 Revelli’s collaboration with the Aermacchi motorcycle manufacturer is also known, for which he designed the futuristic body model Chimera (1956), a fully enclosed motorcycle with a 175 cc four-stroke horizontal single-cylinder engine, where mechanical and technical needs married in an original way with industrial design.
 The collaboration with SIMCA, now controlled by Chrysler, ceased in 1963 and Revelli operated in Grugliasco (Turin) and in Paris, intensifying the relations that had never ceased with US companies and research centers.

-On behalf of the Bridgeport Brass Company and the Copper Development Association, in 1967 he created the Exemplar I (built by Sergio Coggiola on a Buick Grand Sport basis) to show the potential of copper and brass in the automotive world; followed the 1972 Exemplar II (based on the Chevrolet Toronado, build by Eurostyle), which dealt with the theme of the reconfigurable car with an unusual folding roof.
+On behalf of the Bridgeport Brass Company and the Copper Development Association, in 1967 he created the Exemplar I (built by Sergio Coggiola on a Buick Grand Sport basis) to show the potential of copper and brass in the automotive world; followed the 1972 Exemplar II (based on the Oldsmobile Toronado, build by Eurostyle), which dealt with the theme of the reconfigurable car with an unusual folding roof.
 He later devoted himself to teaching, also engaging in the creation of a worldwide automobile file and collaborating in the design course of the Art Center College of design in Pasadena and in the School of applied art and design in Turin.

 He died on May 29th, 1985 in Grugliasco, where he lived and worked for some time.